shengliangd/shengliangd.github.io/_posts/jetson-wifi6.md

 Then one idea comes to my mind: why not just **drive the USB device in a VM, and bridge the network to the host**?
 There will be no risk of messing up the host kernel, and I will be free to use newest Linux kernel, just with a little performance loss, which is definitely worthwhile.

+# Setup the VM

-Then I downloaded Ubuntu 22.10 server version for arm64, which comes with Linux 5.19.
+I downloaded Ubuntu 22.10 server version for arm64, which comes with Linux 5.19.
 To ease the setup, I used virt-manager.
 I believe there is no need to remind the readers about how to setup the VM with USB passthrough, just tweak in the virt-manager UI, one can easily find these settings.